How to start bikepacking? Our beginners guide to bikepacking

 How much time do you have?

 Bikepacking trips can be as short as an overnighter or as long as a few months.
-It is good to plan the amount of time you will be away beforehand.
+It is good to plan the time you will be away beforehand.
 This will help you plan an adventure with proper logistics.

 If you are a beginner and planning on bikepacking, it is good to pick shorter adventures.
 Long trips are best built up, and it is good to practice with shorter adventures to ensure the kit works well and you do not take on too much too early.